+Some wage information was logically edited for consistency.
+Users should note that limited editing of wage variables was performed during data preparation in 2017 making the data generation process different for 2017 than in other years.
+In 2018, data editing will resume and is intended to be consistent with editing that occurred through 2016.
 The initial hourly wage variables (HRWG31X, HRWG42X, HRWG53X) on this file should be considered along with their accompanying variables - HRHOW31, HRHOW42, and HRHOW53 - which indicate how the respective round hourly wage was constructed.
 Hourly wage could be derived, as applicable, from a large number of source variables.
 In the simplest case, hourly wage was reported directly by the respondent.
-For other persons, construction of the hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRHOW variable.
+For other persons, construction of the hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period.
+If the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRHOW variable.

-The initial hourly wage variable HRWG31/42/53X was imputed using a weighted sequential hot-deck procedure for those identified as having a current main job who were not self-employed and who did not know their wage or refused to report a wage.
+The initial hourly wage variables HRWG31X, HRWG42X, and HRWG53X were imputed using a weighted sequential hot-deck procedure for those identified as having a current main job who were not self-employed and who did not know their wage or refused to report a wage.
 Hourly wage for persons for whom employment status was not known was coded as "Not Ascertained" (-9).
 Additionally, wages were imputed for wage earners reporting a wage range and not a specific value.
 For each of these persons, a value was imputed from other persons on the file who did report a specific value that fell within the reported range.
 The variables HRWGIM31, HRWGIM42, and HRWGIM53 identify persons whose wages were imputed.
 Note that wages were imputed only for persons with a positive person and/or positive family weight.

-The variable DIFFWG31/42/53 indicates whether a person's wage amount was different in the current round at a continuing, current main job.
-NHRWG31/42/53 contains the updated wage amount in cases where a person indicates a change in wages (DIFFWG = 1).
-While the question regarding wage changes pertains to the primary wage at the main job, occasionally respondents update a person's supplemental wage at the main job.
-In these cases, users should note that HRWG31/42/53X and NHRWG31/42/53 may not differ.
+The variables DIFFWG31, DIFFWG42, and DIFFWG53 indicate whether a person's wage amount was different in the current round at a continuing, current main job.
+NHRWG31, NHRWG42, and NHRWG53 contain the updated wage amount in cases where a person indicates a change in wages (DIFFWG = 1).
+While the question regarding wage changes pertains to the primary wage at the main job, occasionally respondents update a person's supplemental wage (tips, bonus, and commission, except the case where the employee is paid primarily by bonus or commission) at the main job.
+Users should note that supplemental wage and changes in supplemental wage are not recorded in the HRWG31X, HRWG42X, HRWG53X and NHRWG31, NHRWG42, NHRWG53 variables.
+Consequently, in cases where a person updates a supplemental wage only, HRWG31X, HRWG42X, HRWG53X variables may contain the same value as NHRWG31, NHRWG42, NHRWG53 variables.

-For all Panel 21 Round 1 persons, DIFFWG31 and NHRWG31 are set to 'inapplicable' because this was the first round that wages could be reported for those persons.
-In Rounds 2 through 5, no imputation was performed on NHRWG31/42/53.
-Instead, where an updated wage amount is 'not known' or is 'refused,' NHRWG31/42/53 is set to 'not ascertained.'
-For persons whose hourly wage variable HRWG31/42/53X was imputed and the respondent provides an updated wage amount in a subsequent round, the new wage, NHRWG31/42/53, is not presented.
-Instead, NHRWG31/42/53 is set to '-13' to indicate that the initial HRWG31/42/53X was imputed.
-Users may wish to refer to the 2016 Full-Year Jobs PUF to obtain updated wage amounts for these jobs.
+For all Panel 22 Round 1 persons, DIFFWG31 and NHRWG31 are set to 'inapplicable' because this was the first round that wages could be reported for those persons.
+In Rounds 2 through 5, no imputation was performed on NHRWG31, NHRWG42, and NHRWG53.
+Instead, where an updated wage amount is 'not known' or is 'refused,' NHRWG31, NHRWG42, and NHRWG53 are set to 'not ascertained.'
+For persons whose hourly wage variable HRWG31X, HRWG42X, and HRWG53X was imputed and the respondent provides an updated wage amount in a subsequent round, the new wage, NHRWG31, NHRWG42, and/or NHRWG53, is not presented.
+Instead, NHRWG31, NHRWG42, and/or NHRWG53 is set to '-13' to indicate that the initial HRWG31X, HRWG42X, and/or HRWG53X was imputed.
+Users may wish to refer to the 2017 Full-Year Jobs PUF to obtain updated wage amounts for these jobs.